 - List of chamber works performed and works you would like to perform

-- Audition recordings (uploaded or linked through the application)
+- Audition recordings (linked through the application)

 - Recording Requirements for Percussionists: 10-20 minutes of solo audio or video recordings that best demonstrate your abilities and interests as a player.

 Requirements for Composers

 - Audio recordings and/or PDFs of scores (if applicable) for three recent works